tamirhassan/pint-publisher/README.md

 It can also be used to simply create PDFs from XML or directly from Java code.

 The tool is currently at a very early stage of development.
 Compiling requires PDFBox 2.0.8.
-More documentation will come soon.
+If you have any questions or would like to contribute at this stage, it's best to send me an email.
+More documentation and a build will come soon.

 A sample file is included: